cloudmesh/cloudmesh-pi-burn/README.md

 <!--MANUAL-BRIDGE-->
 ```
+  bridge create [--interface=INTERFACE] [--ip=IP] [--dns=NAMESERVER]

 Options:
   --interface=INTERFACE  The interface name [default: eth1]
                          You can also specify wlan0 if you want
                          to bridge through WIFI on the manager
                          eth0 requires a USB to WIFI adapter

   --ip=IP  The ip address to assign on the eth0 interface,
            ie. the listening interface [default: 10.1.1.1]

-  --dns=NAMESERVER  The ip address of a nameserver to set statically
+  --dns=NAMESERVER  The ip address of a nameserver to set
-           For example, --dns=8.8.8.8,8.8.4.4 will use google
+                    statically.
+For example, --dns=8.8.8.8,8.8.4.4
-           nameservers
+                    will use the google nameservers

 Description: